 A position of Director, Global Energy Services has been established with worldwide responsibility.
 An energy management program is maintained and regularly updated.
 The corporate environment, health, safety and sustainability department reviews this program annually.
 Program objectives are supported by a number of other company initiatives that address energy issues, including our EHS Policy, review of capital investments and acquisitions for EHS impacts and green chemistry reviews.
 As a result, our new facilities typically make use of state-of-the art, energy-efficient technologies.

 The Wallingford facility—a one million square-foot pharmaceutical research and development center situated on180 acres—requires large amounts of energy.
-The facility constructed a combined heat and power (CHP) plant that uses clean-burning natural gas and a heat recovery system in the form of a waste heat boiler.
-The CHP system operates at approximately 72 percent efficiency, more than double the estimated efficiency rate of the entire U.S. electric system.
-The CHP system, which recovers heat from the gas turbine to make steam for heating the complex during the winter months, has reduced greenhouse gas emissions at the Wallingford facility by approximately 20 percent—or about 6,600 tonnes per year.
+The facility constructed a combined heat and power (CHP) plant that uses clean-burning natural gas and incorporates a waste heat boiler as a heat recovery system.
+The CHP system operates at approximately 72 percent efficiency, more than double the estimated average efficiency rate of the U.S. electric system.
+The CHP system, which recovers heat from the gas turbine to make steam for heating the complex during the winter months, has reduced greenhouse gas emissions at the Wallingford facility by approximately 20 percent—or about 6,600 metric tons per year.

 Currently, several of our facilities around the world have systems that generate electricity on site, including Hopewell and New Brunswick, New Jersey; Wallingford, Connecticut; and Anagni, Italy.
 Some of these locations have cogeneration facilities on site.
 Cogeneration produces electricity plus steam or hot water for site operations using one fuel (typically natural gas), thereby greatly increasing efficiency and decreasing the site's use of purchased electricity.
 Additional cogeneration opportunities across the company are currently being evaluated.